briandfoy/briandfoy.github.io/_posts/2020-11-04-open-source.md

 However, Henry Ford's conservative actions after that ("Any color you like as long as its black") allowed General Motors to eat his lunch.
 Ford was selling most of the cars in the US when it came up with the Model T, but had fallen to about 15% of the market with the Model A.

 Low-quality contributions are just a fact of life.
 Incomplete thoughts, whims, and wishes are high noise and low signal, but the signal is there.
 Ignore it at your peril.
 You have to become comfortable with that messy environment.
 It's not perfect or optimal, but it's never going to be.
+Although written about the node community, [Healthy Open Source](https://medium.com/the-node-js-collection/healthy-open-source-967fa8be7951) is an interesting read in this area.

 You don't expect a casual contributor who's spent a weekend on the problem to understand your processes and codebase.
 Even if you outline all of that in READMEs and other documents, people are going to mess it up.